- jocose (adj.)

 - joint (adj.)

 - early 15c., "united or sharing" (in some activity), from Old French jointiz (adj.) "joined together, close together" and Old French joint (14c.), past participle adjective from joindre "to join, connect, unite" (see join (v.)).

 - "provided with joints," early 15c., from joint (n.).

 - c.
 1300, from joint (adj.) + -ly (2).
 It seems to have chased out joinly (early 15c.).

 - jointure (n.)

 - late 14c., "act or fact of being joined," from Old French jointure "a putting together," from Latin iunctura "a joining, juncture" (see juncture).
-Specific legal sense from mid-15c.: "estate or property settled on an intended husband and wife, meant as a provision for the latter."
+Specific legal sense is from mid-15c.: "estate or property settled on an intended husband and wife, meant as a provision for the latter."

 - joist (n.)

-- early 14c. (late 13c. in Anglo-Latin), from Old French giste "beam supporting a bridge" (Modern French gîte), noun use of fem. past participle of gesir "to lie," from Latin iacere "to lie, rest," related (via the notion of "to be thrown") to iacere "to throw" (see jet (v.)).
-Notion is of wooden beam on which boards "lie down."
+- "timbers supporting a floor, etc.," early 14c. gist, giste, from Old French giste "beam supporting a bridge" (Modern French gîte), noun use of fem. past participle of gesir "to lie," from Latin iacēre "to lie, rest," related (via the notion of "to be thrown") to iacere "to throw" (see jet (v.)).
+The notion is of a wooden beam on which boards "lie down."
 The modern English vowel is a corruption.

 - joke (v.)